CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 dictating how the Python implementation must begin.
 The data boundary is described in :doc:`runtime_data_layout`; contributor guidance is provided in :doc:`../extending/writing_numba_compatible_transport_code`.

-These are design-space comparisons, not a claim that every alternative was implemented and benchmarked by the project.

 Future Evolution
 ----------------